Frequently asked questions

 Resignation may be effected at any time – in accordance with §9 of the Statutes and subject to a possible final inspection – by means of a written declaration including the reasons for the resignation to the managing director of SRO PolyReg.

-The exclusion is usually one (and at the same time the most severe) sanction against a member and is only pronounced after a sanction procedure has been carried out in which the member concerned has been granted the right to be heard.
-On the other hand, members who do not meet their financial duties in spite of a registered reminder or who can no longer be reached at the given address will be excluded immediately (§10 para.
-4 of the Statutes and §57 para.
-2 of the Regulations).
-In such cases, the exclusion shall be direct and without sanction procedure (see question H.4).
+Expulsion is generally the most severe sanction against a member and is usually imposed following disciplinary proceedings in which the member concerned has been afforded the right to be heard.
+However, members who fail to meet their financial obligations despite a registered reminder or who can no longer be contacted at the address provided are immediately expelled (Article 10(4) of the Statutes and Article 57(2) of the Regulations).
+In such cases, expulsion takes place directly and without a disciplinary procedure (see Question H.4).

 G. Inspection system